Kotnov Tower and Bechyně Gate

 Gradually, the importance of the citadel decreased, moreover it was badly damaged by the fire in 1532.
 Since then the castle was used for other purposes; a part of it was for example turned into a local magistrate’s jail.
 Between the years 1612 and 1613 the castle was rebuilt into a brewery (brewery cellars).
 In the second half of the 19th century, in connection with a radical modernisation of the factory, some parts of the castle underwent further alterations.
 As late as 1908 the whole eastern wing of the castle had to be pulled down because of the expanding brewery.
 Kotnov Tower is therefore the only preserved part of the castle.
 Those who climb to its top will be rewarded with a beautiful view of the town and its surroundings.

 The only preserved town gate, called Bechyňská, is adjoined to the tower.
 Unlike the castle, it was treated much better, and has survived almost in the same state as in the 15th century when it was built.
 At the end of the 19th century it underwent a thorough reconstruction.
-Its Gothic interior hosts an exhibition called The Life and Work of Medieval Society.
+Its Gothic interior hosts an exhibition called Tábor, the fortress of the righteous and the royal city.

 Click here for the 360° view from the Kotnov tower: